Illustration - Questions and Answers

 Plus sign

-In recent years, the women Talita has helped escape human trafficking and prostitution have mainly been from Colombia, Venezuela, Nigeria, Ukraine, Romania, Uganda, and Kenya.
+In recent years, the women Talita has helped escape human trafficking and prostitution have primarily been from Colombia, Venezuela, Nigeria, Ukraine, Romania, Uganda, and Kenya.

 How can we prevent prostitution in Sweden?